-Recoverability of deferred tax assets (note 12)
+Recoverability of deferred tax assets (note 13)

-The recoverability of deferred tax assets is based on the probability that future taxable amounts will be available to utilise those temporary differences and losses.
-The Group has not recognised deferred tax assets in respect of some tax losses and temporary tax differences as the future utilisation of these losses and temporary tax differences is not considered probable at this point in time.
-Assessing the future utilisation of tax losses and temporary tax differences requires the Group to make significant estimates related to expectations of future taxable income.
+The recoverability of deferred tax assets (DTA) is based on the probability that future taxable amounts will be available to utilise those temporary differences and losses.
+The Group has not recognised deferred tax assets in respect of some tax losses as the future utilisation of these losses and temporary tax differences is not considered probable at this point in time.